090aditya090/Movie_Analytics_Project/README.md

 # Big Data Project using Google Dataproc, PySpark, and Python
-This project is a big data solution that uses Google Dataproc, Apache Spark, and Scala to analyze a semi-structured dataset of movie ratings.
+This project is a big data solution that uses Google Dataproc, Apache Spark, and Python/Scala to analyze a semi-structured dataset of movie ratings.
 The dataset used in this project is the MovieLens dataset containing one million records.